patrykszczepanski/easy-money-management-system/README.md

 **All commands must pass successful validation (without any errors).**

 ## Software development process (guide)
 Adhere to the coding guidelines we've established to maintain the integrity of the code.
-You can find the article [HERE](https://angloville.atlassian.net/wiki/spaces/SD/pages/33841/Software+development+process).
+You can find the article [HERE].